Directors & Officers Litigation

 - Aris Multi-Strategy Fund, L.P. v.
 Accipiter Life Sciences Fund II (QP), L.P., 89 A.D.3d 454, 933 N.Y.S.2d 202 (N.Y.
 App.
 Div.
 1st Dep’t 2011).
 Represented corporate officer and general partner in claims arising from hedge fund collapse; all claims dismissed.

 - Phillips v.
 Accipiter (Sup.
 Ct.
 N.Y.
 Co.
 2011).
-Represented corporate officers, general partner and related funds under New York and Delaware law; 25 claims dismissed except for a single claim of alleged gross negligence.
-Case is on-going.
+Represented corporate officers, general partner and related funds under New York and Delaware law; All 26 claims dismissed with prejudice.

 - Gerstner and Phelps v.
 DSCI, et al (D.N.J.
 2009).
 Represented two former directors in closely held defense contracting company.
 Obtained TRO and preliminary injunction restoring one director’s board membership and both directors’ stock holdings.
 Successfully settled for significant buyout premium.